-The Shrike is a popular figure across the Inner Shell and a common figure in plays, theater acts and even children's games.
+The Shrike is a popular figure across the Inner Shell, and a common character in plays, theater acts, and even children's games.
 Some city-states outlawed such things, but that only increase her popularity with the common folk.
-The weapon most commonly associated with the Shrike is an arm-long heavy chopping blade used by Hattick farmers and has become known as the Shrike's Talon.
+The weapon most commonly associated with the Shrike is an arm-long heavy chopping blade used by Hattick farmers that has become known as the Shrike's Talon.
 Tales of criminals and tyrants meeting their end by the Shrike are told throughout the Inner Shell, though most of them have come to be gross exaggerations of events if not outright fabrications.
 But for every few fictional beasts slain in tall tales, there are wickedness brought to a bloody end.

 The Immortal Shadow

 The Mark of the Shrike The Shrike's most distinctive feature is her mask.
-Made out of iron or steel and colored black, it covers her features completely and allows her victims only a last gaze of leering metal.
+Made out of iron and colored black, the mask obscures her features and allows her victims only a last gaze of leering metal.
 Replicas are sometimes sold, either as tiny trinkets or decoration.Besides her talon, the Shrike has been seen using everything from sledgehammers to crossbows with the same frightening proficiency.
-At different points in time, she has used weapons, thaumaturgy and brute force equally.
+At different points in time, she has used weapons, thaumaturgy, and brute force equally.
 She has been attributed to a wide array of talents, though stealth and surprise remain constants in every telling of her story.
 The Shrike's most impressive ability is her legendary immortality.
-Though the Shrike has been struck down time and time again (even once decapitated), she always returns with a vengeance.
-Attempts to display the corpse have always met with terrible retribution on those who thought to be her killer.
-Combined with her ability to traverse the caves with unnatural ease, appearing in entirely different cities almost instantaneously, the spread of her shadow looms much larger then her presence could ever hope.
-The caverns are large and the Shrike can't be everywhere at once, but she could be anywhere.
+Though the Shrike has been struck down time and time again (even decapitated), she always returns with a vengeance.
+Attempts to display the corpse have met with terrible retribution on those who thought to be her killer.
+Combined with her ability to traverse the caves with unnatural ease, appearing in entirely different cities almost instantaneously, her shadow looms much larger then her presence could ever hope.
+The caverns are vast, and the Shrike can't be everywhere, but she could be anywhere.

-Sarah Galiene was born to a family of Cave-Capped Hatter tenders and spent most of her childhood binding rope, battling pests and preparing Hattick to be sold to the city.
-Hard times and a severe infestation of Hatter Gnats drove her to seek employment in the city of Thawke proper to help support her family and it was here she first ran afoul of criminals and human predators.
-Life in the caverns does not make for meek people and Sarah proved early to be a match for any attempts to extort or rob her or her business.
-Her own sense of what was right and what was wrong would not let her sit by and she came to see the greedy magistrates and criminals as little better than the Gnat pests from back home.
+Sarah Galiene was born to a family of Cave-Capped Hatter tenders and spent most of her childhood binding rope, battling pests and preparing Hattick to be sold.
+Hard times and a severe infestation of Hatter Gnats drove her to seek employment in the city of Thawke proper to help support her family, and it was here she first ran afoul of criminals and human predators.
+Life in the caverns does not make for meek people, and Sarah proved early to be a match for any attempts to extort or rob her or her business.
+Her own sense of what was right and wrong would not let her sit by, and she came to see the greedy magistrates and criminals as little better than the Gnats.
 She came to the attention of the Corpse-Walkers almost by accident.
 After a visit by a corpse-riding enforcer ended in blood and desperate struggle, the Shrike was born from anger.
 The steel mask she would wear for the rest of her days was a prize she took from the Corpse-Walker enforcer who had attacked her.
 He was the last to see her face before he died.
-The Shrike's legend began when she turned her enemies most effective weapon against them and taught them to know fear.
+The Shrike's legend began when she turned her enemies' most effective weapon against them and taught them to know fear.
 The Shrike would strike her foes where they least expected it and leave them flailing at shadows.
 First, the slave-traffickers died, then the corrupt magistrates who supported them and finally the Corpse-Walkers who pulled their strings.

 The Shrike's tale reached a crescendo with the end tyrannical reign of the Merchant-King Malak.
-His reign over Thawke had brought devastating famine and forced labor onto its citizens and the Shrike had become hunted by the Merchant-King.
+His reign over Thawke had brought devastating famine and forced labor onto its citizens, and the Shrike had fought him viciously.
+After a long and bloody campaign, the tyrant-king resorted to trickery and used hostages to lure the Shrike into the open.
 Ambushed, the Shrike was struck with crossbow fire and fell into an unknowable chasm.
-The Shrike's end was proclaimed throughout the city and the merchant-king celebrated his victory with a great feast.
-As he toasted and bragged the height of his celebrations, the Shrike struck again and nearly ended the tyrant's life during the festivities before being driven away.
-As tension rose throughout the city, the king's soldiers would claim to have killed the elusive Shrike several times, only for her to rise time and time again.
+The Shrike's end was proclaimed throughout the city, and the merchant-king celebrated his victory with a great feast.
+As he toasted and bragged the height of his celebrations, the Shrike appeared again and nearly ended the tyrant's life during the festivities before being driven away.
+As tension escalated throughout the city, the king's soldiers would claim to have killed the elusive Shrike several times, only for her to rise time and time again.
 Fear, always her weapon, had been honed to a deadly point.
-In the end, it was not the Shrike who claimed the head of the merchant-king, but bloody and violent revolution, spurred on by the implacable Shrike's return from death.
+In the end, it was not the Shrike who claimed the head of the merchant-king.
+Spurred on by the implacable Shrike's return from death, the city-state rose against its ruler, and he was murdered on the steps of his palace.
 When the king died, the tale of the Shrike seemed to end.
 Fewer and fewer saw her leave the shadows in search of prey or the aftermath of her hunts.
 For a time.

 The Shrike is somewhat of a fiction.
-Sarah Galiena donned her mask and brought the fight to slavers and corrupt nobility alike, but she is not an immortal nor ever really capable of all the talents attributed to her.
-In truth, Sarah really did fall to that hail of crossbow bolts but the Shrike did not.
-A young woman found her and nursed her, then wore the mask of the Shrike at the king's banquet.
+Sarah Galiena did don her mask and brought the fight to slavers and corrupt nobility alike.
+But she is not immortal, nor ever capable of all the talents attributed to the Shrike.
+In truth, Sarah really did fall to that hail of crossbow bolts, but survived.
+A young woman found Sarah and nursed her to health, then took up the mask of the Shrike and her weapons.
+It was this young woman who appeared at the king's banquet and whose blades scarred his face.
 Since then, many have worn the Shrike's mask.
-When one falls, there is always another, angered by corruption, greed and man's inhumanity to man, who takes up the mask.
-This is the source of Shrike's many talents, her many supernatural traits and her immortality.
-The true power of the Shrike are none of those things, but have become her power to inspire others to take up the flame and force the dark to fear them.
+When one falls, there is always another, angered by corruption, greed, and man's inhumanity to man, there to take up the mask.
+This is the source of Shrike's many talents, her many supernatural traits, and her immortality.
+The true power of the Shrike is none of those things, but the power to inspire others to take up the flame and force the dark to fear them.

 And Sarah?Sarah still lives, though she is no longer active as the Shrike.
-An old woman (though only mistaken for "helpless" once by any one person) at this point, she fights her battles in different ways now, fighting for laws that protect the common folk.
+An old woman (though only mistaken for "helpless" once) at this point, she fights her battles in different ways now, fighting for laws that protect the common folk.
 But she still watches...
-And more then one young Shrike have found themselves given aid and advice by her.
+And more than one young Shrike have found themselves given aid and advice by her.

 Sarah, the First Shrike

 Fact or Fiction Who or what is the Shrike?
 The Shrike has murdered cruel kings and vanquished criminals, but no one knows what she truly is.
-There are a thousand tales about her exploits, each one changing as it travels between each telling.
-Some say she has died and risen as a vengeful spirits - other claim what haunts the dark today is a corpse possessed by unknowable terrors that reap a bloody harvest.
+There are a thousand tales about her exploits, each one changing between each telling.
+Some say she has died and risen as a vengeful spirits - other claim what haunts the dark today is a corpse possessed by unknowable terrors that reap vengeance.
 With every slaying, the legend of the Shrike grows.
 Read the truth about the Shrike

-Notable FoesFrom crazed cultists to greedy thieves, the rogue gallery that have fallen to the Shrike's blade is long and varied but some stand out.
-The Corpse-Walkers Cannibalistic occultists who control the dead and use terror to cow their rivals, the Corpse-Walkers and the Shrike have clashed many times.
-Read more about the Corpse-Walkers The Tau'i Family Responsible for flooding parts of their city with industrial pollutants as part of an escalating gang war, the Shrike's month war with the matron of the family is still spoken of to this day.
-It was the first time the Shrike was observed to have used magic, much to the gloating Matron's surprise.
-Ryok-Chrei No one knows for sure what happened to the band of slavers who once terrorized the tunnels and caves outside Thu'wan.
-Their bodies were never found and no one has seen them since the Shrike passed through.
-First known instance of the Shrike being seen with a weapon besides her blades.
+Notable FoesFrom crazed cultists to greedy thieves, the rogue's gallery that has fallen to the Shrike's blade is long and varied, but some stand out.
+The Corpse-Walkers Cannibalistic occultists who control the dead and use terror to cow their rivals, the Corpse-Walkers, and the Shrike have clashed many times.
+Read more about the Corpse-Walkers The Tau'i Family Responsible for flooding parts of their city with industrial pollutants as part of an escalating gang war, the Shrike's month war with the family's matron is still spoken of to this day.
+It was the first time the Shrike was observed to have used magic, much to the surprise of the gloating matron.
+Ryok-Chrei No one knows what happened to the band of slavers who once terrorized the tunnels and caves outside Thu'wan.
+Their bodies were never found, and no one has seen them since the Shrike passed through.
+It was the first known instance of the Shrike being seen with a weapon besides her blades.

 The last sighting of the Shrike.

 Shrike's Talons Originally derived from the heavy tools used by Cave-Capped Hatter tenders, to clear away brush and chop down mycelium branches.
-It is a versatile single-edged chopping blade with slight inward curves, between 30 to 45 cm in length and a simple handle with no guard.
-It has been used as a tool for centuries and can always be found in the packs of the Kaia.
+It is a versatile single-edged chopping blade with slight inward curves, between 30 to 45 cm in length, and a simple handle with no guard.
+It has been used as a tool for centuries and can often be found in the packs of Kaia.
 So common is their use that many cultures have a word for the blow of a Talon, with slight changes to differentiate between striking as a tool or striking to kill.
-Though they've been used as weapons before, a popular variant specifically for violence is now called "The Shrike's Talon".
+Though they've been used as weapons before, a popular variant specifically for violence is now called "The Shrike's Talon."